 It also doesn't help that Suunto made their applications that allowed users to interact with their watch disappear.
 Suunto was the first manufacturer to offer this possibility, which allows the user to greatly extend the range of use of a device.
 Then came Garmin with Connect IQ.

-So Suunto, in the era of the Apple Watch, Android Wear watches like the Polar M600 and ultimately, the "apps" in general, decide to eliminate it completely from their latest model.
+Well Suunto, in the era of Apple Watch, Android Wear watches like the Polar M600 and in short, of "apps" in general, decide to completely remove it from their latest model.
 It is totally incomprehensible.

 Or that you can only add one sensor of each type, having to perform a sensor search if you change bicycle or pulse sensor.